niloysikdar/Sell-It/README.md

 ## DESCRIPTION 💡

-### Sell It is a plaform where users can sell and buy new as well as old/used products.
+### Sell It is a platform where users can sell and buy new as well as old/used products.

 ### Server side code is written in [Go](https://golang.org), used [Gorilla Mux](https://pkg.go.dev/github.com/gorilla/mux)